DMG-PEG 2000

 DMG-PEG 2000 is a synthetic lipid formed by the PEGylation of myristoyl diglyceride.
 It is used to manufacture lipid nanoparticles that are used in mRNA vaccines, and in particular forms part of the drug delivery system for the Moderna COVID-19 vaccine.

+Main applications

+DMG-PEG 2000 has similar chemical properties to the phospholipids that make up the cell membrane.
+This enables lipid nanoparticles composed of it to easily merge with the cell membrane, delivering its contents.